 Using recycled materials, remaking old broken jewellery or basically ‘rubbish’ in this way is a sustainable way of creating unique pieces that aren’t a strain on new resources and whose material components are traceable.
 I’ve started setting traceable boulder opals from Australia in eco-gold and eco-silver for magically coloured statement rings and pendants; and I’ve been collecting amethysts, aquamarine and other crystals from local sites Cornish crystal claw-set rings and pendants.

-I run recycled jewellery workshops at lovely hotels in Cornwall such as Bedruthan and at West Dean College in Chichester.
+I run recycled jewellery workshops at my studio in St Aiustell, Stable Arts in Bodmin and at West Dean College in Chichester.

 I’ve written 3 jewellery-making books:

 • the first is called ‘Junk-box Jewellery’ ( which is published by A&C Black)